YueLiPicasso/OCanrenTutorial/Main/peano/README.md

                                                                              (Eq.9)
 ```
-Continue to simplifiy the formula, and The last but one state of such transformation is:
+Continue to simplifiy the formula.
+The last but one state of such transformation is:
 ```
 lt a (S(S(S(S(S O))))) =  a == O
                        |  a == S O